 $25,000 UW Dempsey Startup Competition Grand Prize: ApnoMed. $15,000 IntuitiveX Grand Prize, Hollomon Health Innovation Challenge.
 Both for a nonsurgical treatment aiming to cure sleep apnea.
 Herbert B. Jones Foundation $2,500 prize for best idea for a medical device.
 Founded by Ryan Yousefian (’17).

 - Serve on an advisory board for a Jones Milestone Accelerator team

 - Help us make connections to people in your networks

 - Sponsor or speak at Lunch & Learns or guest lectures hosted by Center for Entrepreneurship

 - Review business plans/executive summaries/pitch decks

-- To support the CES, visit go.wsu.edu/cespartner
+- To support the Center for Entrepreneurship, visit go.wsu.edu/cespartner